Yale-BIDS-Chen-Lab/medical-rag/README.md

-# Repository for the implementation of a medical Retrieval-Augmented Generation (RAG) system
+# Repository for the implementation of medical RAG systems

 This repository will be updated soon.